 - Grant funds must be used for a cultural art project that takes place within the Liberty, Missouri city limits.
 All marketing materials, printed, digital or broadcast, must include the Liberty Arts Commission logo and language stating the project was made possible in part by the Liberty Arts Commission.

-- Finalists for the $5,000 Annual Grant must present a three to five minute project presentation in-person before the Liberty Arts Commission at the February meeting.
+- Finalists for the $5,000 Annual Grant must present a three to five minute project presentation in-person before the Liberty Arts Commission on March 12 at 6 p.m.
 The presentation will be followed by a brief question and answer session.

-- The project must encourage tourism to the City of Liberty, support the mission of the Liberty Arts Commission and contribute to the cultural opportunities made available to the public, enhancing the quality of life in the City of Liberty.
+- The project must encourage tourism to the City of Liberty, support the goals of the Liberty Arts Commission and contribute to the cultural opportunities made available to the public, enhancing the quality of life in the City of Liberty.